guanquann/tp/docs/UserGuide.md

     * `exit` : Exits the app.

 1. Refer to the [Features](#features) below for details of each command.
-If unsure, you can also key in the command without additional arguments to check the expected command format, which will be shown in the status bar.
+If unsure, you can also key in the command without additional arguments to check the expected command format, which will be shown in the result display section.

 --------------------------------------------------------------------------------------------------------------------